 Pet treats are available in many sizes, shapes and flavors.
 How do you decide which are healthy and which are junk food?

-The healthiest treats will contain natural ingredients and be made from mostly meat – I recommend avoiding grains as much as possible.
+The healthiest treats will contain natural ingredients and be made from mostly meat – I recommend avoiding biscuit-type treats as they will contain grains and filler.
 Meat – based treats are the healthiest for dogs because meat is their natural diet.
 Commercial treats are available, but be careful to read the label to find out where the treats are from and if chemicals are used in the processing.
-The Wellness company makes a great soft jerky treat called Pure Rewards that can be broken into small pieces for training.
-See more at Wellness .
-You can also feed scraps of human-grade meat – just cut cooked or dried meat into small pieces and your dog will love you for it !
-A note on cheese, one of the universal favorites in the dog world.
-A little is OK, but I do not recommend making it a regular treat.
-Cheese is high in fat, which can make it hard to digest as well a making it hard on the waistline; plus, dairy is not a natural food for dogs once they are weaned.
+You can also feed scraps of pasture-raised meat – just cut cooked or dried meat into small pieces and your dog will love you for it !
+Limit cheese and other dairy products.

 Treat your dog well!!